Hanover, Minnesota

 Hanover is a city in Wright and Hennepin counties in the U.S. state of Minnesota.
 The population was 3,548 at the 2020 census.
 Hanover is mainly located within Wright County; only a small part of the city extends into Hennepin County.

 Even though Hanover is partly in the metropolitan county of Hennepin, it does not fall under the jurisdiction of the Twin Cities Metropolitan Council.

 History

+Hanover was founded by Jacob Vollbrecht, who settled in the area due to the fertile soil, large water bodies, and forests.
+Vollbrecht first settled in the area in 1856.
+More German-Americans would arrive following the passage of the Homestead Act in 1862.

-Hanover was laid out in 1877 and named after Hanover, in Germany, the native land of some of the early settlers.
+Hanover was laid out in 1877 and named after the German city of Hanover.
 A post office has been in operation at Hanover since 1877.
-Hanover was incorporated in 1891.
+Hanover was incorporated on August 29, 1891.
 One property in Hanover, the 1885 Hanover Bridge, is listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.59 sqmi; 5.45 sqmi is land and 0.14 sqmi is water.
 County Road 19 serves as a main route in the city.

 Hanover is located along the Crow River.
 The river flows through the Downtown River District, and serves as the boundary line between Hennepin and Wright counties.

 Nearby places include St. Michael, Albertville, Rogers, Maple Grove, Corcoran, Greenfield, Rockford, Buffalo and Montrose.

 The singer and Minnesota native Bob Dylan used to own a ranch near Hanover in Hennepin County.